 8. This man created a portable miniature of a circus and a large steel abstract statue for Expo 67 entitled Man.
 The name of this artist's most famous genre of work was suggested by Duchamp and his wire and metal work .125 was created for the JFK airport.
 A red circle hangs from a fountain that uses (*) mercury created by this artist and a work of his in Chicago was made red to stand out from the surrounding office buildings; that work is Flamingo.
 This sculptor's most famous work is kinetic, distinguishing it from this man's stabiles.
 For 10 points, name this sculptor who created Lobster Trap and Fish Tail, an example of the art form he invented, the mobile.
 ANSWER: Alexander Calder

-9. In one scene in this opera, several characters dining at the Cafe Momus listen to another character sing the aria "Quando m'en vo'", while another character sings "Che gelida manina" after meeting his love interest.
+9. In one scene in this opera, several characters dining at the Cafe Momus listen to another character sing the aria "Quando m'en vo'," while another character sings "Che gelida manina" after meeting his love interest.
 Musetta has a bill charged to the wealthy (*) Alcimdoro in this opera after discovering that the musician Schaunard won't be able to pay it.
 Characters in this opera include the painter Marcello, who reconciles with Musetta, and the philosopher Colline.
 This opera focuses on the relationship between Rodolfo and the consumptive seamstress Mimi.
 For 10 points, identify this opera about a group of Parisian friends living together by Giacomo Puccini.
 ANSWER: La Boheme

 10. In one of this man's poems, he writes that "Spring is the mischief in me"; later in that poem by this author, the speaker contemplates how "I could say "Elves" to him, / But it's not elves exactly, and I'd rather / He said it for himself."
 This poet observed that "Earth's the right place for love" and that "one could do worse than be a swinger of (*) birches," in addition to penning the line "from what I've tasted of desire" in a poem comparing the merits of fire and ice.
 This poet also wrote of how, "knowing how way leads onto way," he took a path less travelled by.
 For 10 points, identify this New England poet who wrote "The Road Not Taken."
 ANSWER: Robert Frost